-- In a large skillet, heat 1 ½ tbsp olive oil over medium-high heat.
+- In a large skillet, heat 1 ½ tablespoon olive oil over medium-high heat.
 Add the onion and garlic and cook until translucent (approx. 2 minutes.)
-Add the potatoes and 1 1/2 tsp salt, 1 tsp chili powder, 1 tsp paprika, and 1 tsp chili flakes.
+Add the potatoes and 1 ½ teaspoon salt, 1 teaspoon chili powder, 1 teaspoon paprika, and 1 teaspoon chili flakes.
 Mix well to season the potatoes evenly.
 Cook, stirring occasionally, for about 12 minutes.
 Add lime juice and stir to combine.
 Taste and adjust seasoning.
 Set aside.

 Frying the tortillas: